WooCommerce

 Testing Apple Pay

-The process for testing Apple Pay in the test environment requires a number of steps.
-If you are not already familiar with it please read the Apple Developer documentation.
+The process for testing Apple Pay in the test environment requires a number of steps, follow our Apple Pay test guide here.

 Note